 These great products make up my revised Top Picks list for 2014.
 You can view my Top Picks for Fifth and Sixth Grades and my Top Picks for Seventh and Eighth Grades from 2010.
 All of the products I showcased then are still great choices.
 However, different choices work better for different kids and I love trying new curriculum as it becomes available.

 I’ll probably update the middle elementary grades as I have time since they don’t include Trail Guide to Learning, which is perfect for 3rd grade and up.
 The early elementary grades will not be updated since I don’t have kids using those products anymore and I’ll begin to update high school next year since we’ll be starting High School Round 2 in the fall.

-Homeschool Consulting and Reviews
+Homeschool Curriculum Reviews

 Do you have a product or service that you’d like to have reviewed on Weird, Unsocialized Homeschoolers?
 Visit my Advertising and Social Media Management page for more details (there is a section on reviews).

 Kris Bales is a newly-retired homeschool mom and the quirky, Christ-following, painfully honest founder (and former owner) of Weird, Unsocialized Homeschoolers.
 She has a pretty serious addiction to sweet tea and Words with Friends.
 Kris and her husband of over 30 years are parents to three amazing homeschool grads.
 They share their home with three dogs, two cats, a ball python, a bearded dragon, and seven birds.